close

 Glacier express timetable (Fahrplan)

-During the summer season, four trains run in each direction, typically leaving St. Moritz and Zermatt between 7am and 10am, and arriving at their final destinations between 4pm and 9pm.
+During the summer season, around four trains run in each direction, typically leaving St. Moritz and Zermatt between 7am and 10am, and arriving at their final destinations between 4pm and 9pm.
 During the winter, the service is reduced to two trains in either direction each day.

 Tickets for the Glacier Express